CjayGonzales/CjayGonzales/README.md

 ### Hi there 👋

+Im Clemente Gonzales, and this is my GitHub account filled with project that I have worked on.

 - 🔭 I’m currently working on my 4th year project
 - 🌱 I’m currently learning Python, React, and Unity
 - 💬 Ask me about anything in my profile!